robbyt/mew/README.md

 pure python was very slow.
 So I compiled mew.py with the pypy jit translator.
 (read below for more information about pypy)

+### How to run mew.py:
+`./mew.py <amount of data to generate> <number of items to skip> <number to * by>` So for example, if we want to create a list of 128 numbers, and multiply every 16th number in that list by 3:
+`./mew.py 128 16 3`

+However, Python is slower than than C. There are some pre-compiled binaries included in the `bin` directory. (compiled for OSX Lion x64, Ubuntu 12.04 x64)

 ## mew_runner.py
 So what does this thing do?
 It runs the mew-c program with several different conditions, and then writes the average runtime to a .csv file for each condition.
 Running `mew_runner.py` will make your CPU hot, and create a file called out.csv each time you run it.

 ## plot.py
 The plot.py program will read the .csv files that `mew_runner.py` creates